Achronite/node-red-contrib-energenie-ener314rt/README.md

 ```

 ## MiHome Heating Device Support
 The MiHome Thermostatic Radiator valve (eTRV) and MiHome Thermostat are battery powered devices that do not constantly listen for commands.
 This required specific code to be written to 'cache' commands for these devices.
 As a result there may be a delay from when a command is sent to it being processed by the device.
-See **eTRV Command Caching** below.
+See **Command Caching** below.

 ### Sending Commands (purple nodes)
 Single commands are sent as a numeric value within a JSON request as shown in the tables below.
 For example to Request Diagnostics you can use a template node (Output as Parsed JSON) to send the following ```msg.payload```: